 The space seats up to 172 guests, with capacity for more of your loved ones to join you for evening celebrations.
 Oh, and since this venue will be yours exclusively for 24 hours, you’ll have free-run of the onsite accommodation… and you can enjoy a hearty breakfast the following morning!
 What a treat.

-This charming country house hotel dates back to the 17th Century and still retains some of its original features.
+This charming country house hotel and restaurant dates back to the 17th Century and still retains many of its charming original features.

 The traditional oak beamed building has picture perfect views over the 40 acres of private gardens and there’s even a pretty summerhouse where you can hold your outdoor wedding ceremony.

-Whether you want a large celebration or a more intimate affair, weddings of all sizes can be held at Ghyll Manor.
+Whether you want a large celebration or a more intimate affair, weddings of all sizes can be held at Ghyll Manor and exclusive use of the manor and its grounds is available.

 The eclectic Victorian architecture, grand décor and theatrical history is perfect if you’re a couple who love the arts.